buhrmi/shitcoinswap/README.md

-# Token Distribution System
+# Withdrawal System

-We are creating Newart Technology's automated token distribution system.
-We want to give back to the community, so we develop it as an open-source project.
+This is Newart Technology's withdrawal system.

 We start with a postgresql database on AWS that authorized people can read and write to.